 A question many Cuencanos ask is, why do seriously sick and handicapped gringos come to Ecuador?
 I don’t mean to seem insensitive, but most of us believe that there are some expats who should simply not be here.
 Cuenca is not a handicap-friendly city (I don’t know of many Latin American cities that are).
 Although the infrastructure has improved in recent years, it does not approach North American or European standards.
 Ultimately, it is very sad that sick people choose to leave behind everyone and everything that is familiar to them; with our strong family traditions, Ecuadorians cannot understand this.

 The subject of overweight gringos comes up frequently among Cuencanos.
-We wonder, with all the education and advantages North Americans have, why they can’t they get their diets under control.
+We wonder why they can’t they get their diets under control.
 Ecuador offers many choices of healthy food as well as opportunities for exercise.
 Our advice to expats: take advantage of them and get in shape.

 The question asked most frequently by Cuencanos about expats is: why don’t they learn Spanish?

-Although I could have included language under “negatives,” I didn’t because many expat make a strong effort to learn Spanish and I know some who have become almost fluent within a few years of living here.
+Although I could have included language under “negatives,” I didn’t because many expat make a strong effort to learn Spanish and I know some who have become very good at it within a few years of living here.
 It is unfair to make a blanket judgment and I don’t.
 We Cuencanos are impressed with any expat who makes a sincere effort to learn and use Spanish, no matter the level of proficiency.

 However, it must be pointed out that a large percentage of expats seem to make almost no effort to learn the language.
 This seems strange to us since tens-of-thousands of Cuencanos have traveled overseas, not just to North America, but to Europe, and we understand the need to learn the language of the country we choose to live in.